 Find schools that offer these popular programs

 Geographer Educational Requirements

 The U.S. Bureau of Labor Statistics (BLS) classifies geographers as a type of social scientist because geographic studies often focus on societal populations within physical locations (www.bls.gov).
 BLS records indicate that most social scientist careers required a graduate degree, although some lower-level positions, such as assistant researchers or analysts, may only require a bachelor's degree.
 Since the two main fields of geography include cultural and physical geography, students may want to choose graduate programs that focus on one of these areas.

-The BLS reported in that jobs for geographers are expected to increase 29% between 2012 and 2022.
-BLS data from May 2013 shows that the salary for all U.S geographers averaged $75,070, with the highest-paid geographers working in scientific research and development.
+The BLS reported in that jobs for geographers are expected to decrease by 2% between 2014 and 2024.
+BLS data from May 2015 shows that the salary for all U.S geographers averaged $74,920, with the highest-paid geographers working for the federal executive branch.

 Workers in the field of cultural geography examine cultural factors within specific geographic locations, such as economic growth, transportation, political affiliations and urban development.
 Coursework related to the cultural side of geography includes social systems, cultural ecology, global studies and population statistics.
 Geography graduate students often choose a specific focus area within their programs.
 For example, a student who wants to specialize in cultural geography related to healthcare may choose classes like medical geography, ethnic populations or community development.